kharayatvivek28/MiniProject/README.md

 # Mini Projects of Labs

 1. Bookstore Management Admin Dashboard
-2. Languages and Technologies:
+2. Languages and Technologies:<br>
-   • PHP: For backend development and database connection.
+   • PHP: For backend development and database connection.<br>
-   • SQL: For database management.
+   • SQL: For database management.<br>
-   • HTML/CSS: For creating the frontend interface and ensuring user interactivity.
+   • HTML/CSS: For creating the frontend interface and ensuring user interactivity.<br>
-   • JavaScript: For additional interactivity or validation.
+   • JavaScript: For additional interactivity or validation.<br>